(a.k.a Eastern Redcedar)

 Interestingly, Eastern Red Cedar are a mixture of male and female, with the females producing minuscule flowers and blue berries, and the males producing what look like pine cones [but are actually pollen-producing structures].
 It is impossible to determine male vs. female until they reach maturity and produce the telltale signs.
 Although the females must be pollinated to produce the seed-bearing fruit, there are enough cedars throughout the US that even an isolated female should bear fruit, since pollen can remain airborne for many many miles.

-Eastern Red Cedar often turn a reddish or even purplish color due to winter exposure, and to the untrained eye one might conclude that they are damaged or dying.
-However, this color change is quite normal, and the trees will green up quickly in the warmer weather of Spring.
+Eastern Red Cedar seedlings often turn a reddish or even purplish color due to winter exposure, and to the untrained eye one might conclude that they are damaged or dying.
+However, this color change is quite normal, and these evergreen seedlings will green up quickly in the warmer weather of Spring.